HackerDom/ctf-cloud/cloud/README.md

 The account on Digital Ocean should be created and paid.
 The droplet limit should be not less than 2\*N + 10, where N is a maximum number of teams.
 For every team the vulnerable vm and the router vm are created.

+All VMs and other objects should be created in AMS3 zone.
+If you need prefer other zone, it can be set in cloud\_master/files/api\_srv/do\_api.py and vuln_image/image.pkr.hcl, just search for the ams3 string and replace it to prefered zone.

 ### Prepare ###

 To set up the VPN server you should have it created on some hosting.